Would Serpico Want To Defund the Cops?

 1

-Crooked, undisciplined cops is a popular movie theme and have been for decades.
-But the movies also are often based on reality.
+Crooked, undisciplined cops have been a famous movie theme for decades.
+However, movies are often based on reality.
 One of the best movies on undisciplined cops is the 1973 movie Serpico, directed by Sydney Lumet, which featured a young Al Pacino as an honest cop in a dishonest and corrupt precinct in the Bronx.

-The movie background is well known.
+The movie’s background is well known.
 It was based on a violent, criminal borough in Manhattan that had a tense relationship with drug dealers, pimps, criminals, and the local cops.

 The real Frank Serpico

 In real life, the events were heinous enough to spark public outrage.
-This resulted in the formation of the Knapp Commission to Investigate Alleged Police Corruption.
-Ths commission was a five-member panel formed in April 1970 by Mayor John V. Lindsay to investigate corruption within the New York City Police Department.
-A recent documentary on this important NYC history is on the ACLU website.
+This resulted in the forming of the Knapp Commission to Investigate Alleged Police Corruption.
+This commission was a five-member panel formed in April 1970 by Mayor John V. Lindsay to investigate corruption within the New York City Police Department.
+A recent documentary on this critical NYC history is on the ACLU website.

-In the documentary, the real Serpico considered himself “a lamplighter” who wanted to show that the millions in graft were systemic inside the entire NYC police department.
+In the documentary, the real Serpico considered himself “a lamplighter” who wanted to show that the millions in graft were systemic inside the NYC police department.
 Unlike the movie, Serpico worked with corrupt cops for five years, refusing to take the graft money the entire time.
-But this situation made the other cops who were taking the money nervous and suspicious of his motives.
+But this situation made the other cops taking the money nervous and suspicious of his motives.
 It eventually resulted in Serpico being shot in a drug bust that is still murky about who caused his shooting.
-He eventually was so threatened that he was granted political asylum by Switzerland.
+He ultimately was so threatened that Switzerland granted him political asylum.

 Lessons for Today

 Police reform is a top agenda item today.
-But the Knapp Commission, and Serpico’s experience, show that the cop culture is very hard to reform.
+However, the Knapp Commission and Serpico’s experience show that the cop culture is challenging to reform.
 If anything, since the Serpico police days of the late-1960 and early-1970s, the police have become more militarized, aggressive, and unaccountable.
-But the culture is still hard to reform.
+However, the culture is still hard to reform.

-Serpico, the real-life story as described in the documentary, has a lot of lessons for people today.
-History can repeat itself, for better and worse.
+Serpico, the real-life story described in the documentary, has many lessons for people today.
+History can repeat itself, for better or worse.

 Previous articleWhite House Pushes Anti-Semitic Posts